jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_solution_administrator_role.md

 3. Click **Edit Solution** to update a solution.

-## Retrieve a list of user accounts that have been granted the Solution Center Solution Admin role for a solution
-### Steps:
-1. On the left panel, click **Solutions Center**.
-A list of all the solutions that have access to the solution center will be displayed.
-2. Select your solution by clicking on the solution name.
-3. Click the **Users** tab.
-A list of users who have access to your solution will be displayed.
-Filter the **Role** column to retrieve a list of user accounts that have been granted the Solution Center Solution Admin role.

 ## Grant the Solution Center Solution Admin role to a user account for a solution
 ### Steps: